 I have been dreaming of long sailing trips for many years, ever since my father got his first boat in 1950, the venerable Samiopoula, a boat constructed like a Greek caïque but in the shape of a motor cruiser and with sails.
 This was my first introduction to sailing.
-Later as a teenager, not being able to afford fuel for the small outboard boat I had, I converted it to a square rigged sailboat, using her tent as a sail and the tent poles as mast and gaff.
+Later as a teenager, not being able to afford fuel for the small outboard boat I had, I converted her to a square rigged sailboat, using her tent as a sail and the tent poles as mast and gaff.
 This is how I learned to sail.
 All through this time I always dreamed of long distance voyaging to exotic and far away places.
 All such thoughts were put to rest during my student years and while raising a family.
 But in 1984, I managed to buy my very own sail boat, Thetis.
 Since then I have been sailing together with my family for at least two weeks every year.
 We have been to many wonderful places in the Aegean islands, the Turkish coast, the Ionian islands, and around the Peloponnesos.
 But as I had limited vacation time long distance voyaging had been totally out of the question.

 During the summer of 1995 my situation changed drastically.
 I was offered early retirement from COMSAT Laboratories where I had worked for 22 years.
 This was an opportunity to realize my long held dream, so I eagerly took it, realizing that I may be sacrificing a steady income and limiting my practice of a profession which I did enjoy very much.
 I contemplated selling Thetis and buying a larger, more suitable boat for long trips.
 However, after some market research I realized that any used boat that I could afford was not much better than Thetis so I decided to upgrade Thetis for ocean crossings.